coq/coq/CONTRIBUTING.md

 to learn about Coq's internals, and its implementation language.

-Due to the compatibility constraints created by the many projects that depend on it, proposing breaking changes, such as changing a definition, may frequently be rejected, or at the very least might take a long time before getting approved and merged.
-This does not mean that you cannot try.
-On the other hand, contributing new lemmas on existing definitions and cleaning up existing proofs are likely to be accepted.
-Contributing new operations on existing types are also likely to be accepted in many cases.
+Due to the compatibility constraints created by the many projects that depend on it, proposing breaking changes, will usually require to go through a specific process, with a deprecation phase.
+Additions, such as contributing new lemmas on existing definitions, and clean-ups of existing proofs are easier contributions to start with.
 In case of doubt, ask in an issue before spending too much time preparing your PR.

 If you create a new file, it needs to be listed in `doc/stdlib/index-list.html`.